autonity/docs.autonity.org/concepts/architecture/index.md

 - Mint and burn of Auton to take Auton in and out of circulation.

-To learn more about the concept see [Auton Stability Mechanism (ASM)](/concepts/asm/).
+To learn more about the concept see [Auton Stabilization Mechanism (ASM)](/concepts/asm/).

 ### ASM Stabilization Contract
 The contract implementing the CDP-based stabilization mechanism for the Auton.
 Auton is borrowed against Collateral Token using a Collateralized Debt Position (CDP) mechanism.
 The Stabilization Contract manages CDP's throughout the lifecycle, from initial borrowing through repayment and liquidation scenarios.
 Collateral Token is deposited into a CDP to borrow Auton.
 Auton is brought in and out of circulation on an Autonity network as CDP's are opened and closed.

 The contract provides primitives for stabilization configuration, CDP calculations, and CDP lifecycle management.
-The contract stores [protocol parameter](/reference/protocol/) setting the configuration of the stabilisation mechanism’s Collateralised Debt Position (CDP).
+The contract stores [protocol parameters](/reference/protocol/) setting the configuration of the stabilisation mechanism’s Collateralised Debt Position (CDP).
 Per the Autonity Protocol Contract, Stabilization protocol parameters are initialised at network [genesis](/reference/genesis/).

 Contract functions can be called by all participants to: